jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The benefits will be huge.

-For example, since 2000, 500,000 Americans have overdosed on opiods.
+For example, since 2000, 500,000 Americans have overdosed on opioids.
 Watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped the oxycontin pill mills that fueled the epidemic.
-But it took 10 ears for Big Business and Big Goernment to step-up.
-With open-source software the public could have banded together, and in a few months built a secure and straightforward prescription database that would have prevented the epidemic from taking off.
+But it took 10 years for Big Business and Big Government to step-up.
+With open-source software, the public could have banded together, and in a few months, created a secure and straightforward prescription database.
+We could have prevented the epidemic from ever taking off.

 Open-source helps us make new tools to respond to frontline problems faster.
-That's what the era of digital mass-collabroation is all about.
+That's what the era of digital mass-collaboration is all about.
 But to get there, we need people to believe in Techvolution.
 Only a player god will force change.

-Because when a modern day a institution, from a school board to doctor's office, says "fill in these forms," we need to start replaying with  "No, I want to use my open-source app.
+Because when a modern-day institution, from a school board to a doctor's office, says "fill in these forms," we need to start replaying with  "No, I want to use my open-source app.
 With it, I control my own information.
 Don't worry, this app also lets us both see timelines, appointments, rules, and communication.
 If you don't want to use it, then I'll move my business.
 But if you do, I look forward to working with you."

 Yes, it's perfectly okay for you to do that.
 It fact, it's your job as a player god.